LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 1. Introduction, which leads up to and ends in a paraphrase of the essay question
-2. Main body, in which you present two to three arguments or views to answer the question
+2. Main body, in which you present your arguments or views to answer the question
 3. Concluding paragraph, in which you sum up the main points and present your personal opinion or draw a conclusion